esitarski/CrossMgr/CrossMgrImpinj/LinuxInstallReadme.txt

 --------------------------------------------
 Step 4:  Download the CrossMgrImpinj Python package.

-From www.sites.google.com/site/crossmgrsoftware, go to Downloads, All Platforms and download the "pip-Install-pyllrp-N.N.N.tar.gz" python package to a directory called "CrossMgrImpinjInstall" (the N.N.N is the version).
+From www.sites.google.com/site/crossmgrsoftware, go to "Downloads, CrossMgrImpinj (Linux)" and download the "PIP-Install-CrossMgrImpinj-N.N.N.tar.gz" python package to a directory called "CrossMgrImpinjInstall" (the N.N.N is the version).

 --------------------------------------------